SmartDCCInnovation/dccboxed-nodered-nodes/README.md

 processing strategies.
 Thus, allowing the user to focus on the application layer, e.g. configuring devices or automating business processes.

+## Known Limitations

+* When a UTRN token is generated, only the least significant 10 bits (of 32 bits) counter is encoded into the UTRN.
+Thus, when using this package to generate UTRN's and the user relies on a EPOCH based counter its possible that the UTRN, if entered manually using the buttons on a smart meter will be rejected.
+This is due to the algorithm used to guess the remaining 22 bits of the counter; all 32 bits are needed for validation of the UTRN.
+This is not an issue when the UTRN is programmatically sent to the device with service request 2.2 (Top Up Device) because the whole counter is transmitted along with the UTRN.

 ## Usage

 Ensure you are using Node 16x or later.
 This is because some of the nodes rely